paulxt/MyApp/README.md

 # MyApp
 In the beginning of my learning for programming, I use Java to do some work.
-There is all my create by using Java.
+There are all created by using Java.
+The first language I learn.
-Just a practice and I use them to record my study.
+It's just a practice and I use them to record my study.